nealcarney/ESPHome-MaxxFan-controller/README.md

 - So rather than use the built-in thermostat and let the unit determine on-off state, my controller takes over the temperature monitoring and on/off logic.
 It sends an ON command at max temp when the actual room temp is outside of desired temp band, and an OFF command once target temp is achieved.
 It only needs to use two temperatures: max low is 60F and max high is 85F.

 ## Known issues
-The schematics are a prototype!!!
+The schematics and PCB are a prototype!!!
 Please do not try to use as-is.

 ## Links
 - [PCB design files](https://oshwlab.com/ncarney/maxxfan-controller)